jshely/VMware-vRealize-Operations-Dashboards/README.md

 # VMware-vRealize-Operations-Dashboards
-Repository for VMware vRealize Operations Dashboards from the community We will build a version repository and create branches by version The goal is to ensure that each version is segregated to avoid mixing dashboard versions
+Repository for VMware vRealize Operations Dashboards from the community.
+We will build a version repository and create branches by version The goal is to ensure that each version is segregated to avoid mixing dashboard versions